BADragons/case-study-1-Ambrangham/README.md

 Creating something that lets people to talk to each other.
 Like a chat room or just on the website where you can either comment or private message.
 They could share ideas or share projects that they're working on.
 Using social media to engage with people would be another option.

-My tagline would be "Aaahh hobby" since it's a website about hobbies.
+My tagline would be *Aaahh hobby* since it's a website about hobbies.
 To be honest, I used a tagline generator to create it to give me an idea, but it is original.
 I didn't steal it, I swear.
 It gave me multiple choices to choose from (about 20 or more) and this was the one that didn't sound as stupid as the others.

 I'm gonna use coloring to attract colors so I would try to make it look attractive enough to stay and look at.
 I think that either purple, blue, or red would be good.
 I'm thinking about using different text colors for different kinds of texts on every page.
 Each page would have a different text color than the last page.
-Blue with purple, teal with black, and red with (what does red go good with?)... maybe gold?
+Blue with purple, teal with black, and red with (what does red go good with?)... maybe gold or orange?
 Those are my text color ideas, hopefully they work out as good as I'm hoping.
-If I get more pages, I will add more colors for them.
-Edit: So after starting on Chapter 3, I read through this paragraph and realized that right now, I have 5 pages I plan to have.
-I will think of colors to add to those pages.
+If I get more pages, I will add more colors for them. *Edit*: *So after starting on Chapter 3, I read through this paragraph and realized that right now, I have 5 pages I plan to have.
+I will think of colors to add to those pages.*

 Inverted pyramid and chunked text: